HachiroSan/dotfiles-personal/README.md

-# 🏠 Personal Dotfiles for Windows & WSL
+# 🏠 My Personal Dotfiles for Windows & WSL

-A curated collection of configuration files for a productive Windows development environment with WSL integration.
+My curated collection of configuration files for my productive Windows development environment with WSL integration.

 ## 📋 Quick Overview

-This dotfiles collection provides configurations for:
+This is my personal dotfiles collection that provides configurations for:
 - **PowerShell** with enhanced aliases and functions
 - **Fastfetch** system information display for multiple environments
 - **Oh My Posh** beautiful prompt theming